Connect with us

 In other instances, fraudsters steal the identities of property owners and use the information to process duplicate title deeds that are used to sell off the land without the authority of the real property owners.

-Once the deal sails through, the fake seller vanishes into the thin air – leaving the buyer fighting with the genuine owner of the property when the scam is eventually uncovered.
+Once the deal sails through, the fake seller vanishes into thin air – leaving the buyer fighting with the genuine owner of the property when the scam is eventually uncovered.

 Hurried sales – Rogue developers and project marketers try to hurry prospective customers into making purchasing decisions by creating fake hype and an illusion of limited stocks.